apache/cassandra-java-driver/upgrade_guide/README.md

 #### Esri Geometry dependency now optional

-Previous versions of the Java driver defined a mandatory dependency on the Esri geometry library.
+Previous versions of the Java Driver defined a mandatory dependency on the Esri geometry library.
 This library offered support for primitive geometric types supported by DSE.
 As of driver 4.14.0 this dependency is now optional.